Coaches will be present. We will have sports sign-ups, information on summer workouts, team tryout information, and 5th/6th-grade sports information!

 All of these are made possible with proceeds from the concession stands.
 It is very important to have athletes’ parents attend booster meetings and volunteer in the concession stands for home events.
 Without that, the boosters organization cannot provide the support that the athletes deserve.
 Please contact Tammy Benovic at 899-7643 ext 1253 if you are interested in becoming a booster.

-Fans are encouraged to maintain physical distancing, especially if unvaccinated and with others outside of their household.
+Spectators are encouraged to maintain physical distancing, especially if unvaccinated and with others outside of their household.

 FACTS ABOUT PARTICIPATION

 Students who participate in athletic programs tend to have higher grade-point averages, better attendance records, lower dropout rates and fewer discipline problems than students generally.

 Through participation in sports, students learn teamwork, sportsmanship, winning and losing, the rewards of hard work, self-discipline, self-confidence building; and develop skills to handle competitive situations.
 Involvement in high school sports is often a predictor of later success: in college, a career and becoming a contributing member of society.